 Every podcaster has to put themselves in front of equipment.
 There is a huge range of options out there.
 Most important, manufacturers are adapting to the surge of interest in podcasting.
-In STS, we have a purpose-built recording studio.
-At home, I don’t.
-Assembling the gear during the COVID closure took quite a bit of effort.
+In STS Bloomsbury, we have a purpose-built recording studio.
+At STS-working-from-home, I don’t.
+Assembling the gear during the COVID closure took effort.

 Finding a quiet place has been the most frustrating.
-Colleagues tell me how they sometimes push into closets and drop duvets over their heads to create some kind of sound isolation.
-I live on a relatively quiet town street.
+Colleagues tell me how they sometimes push into closets, and drop duvets over their heads, to block out noise.
+I live on a relatively quiet street in my town.
 But seagulls and pigeons nest in nearly all the chimney stacks around us.
-They show a brilliant propensity for knowing when I press the record button.
+They show a brilliant ability for knowing when I press the record button.
 That’s when they decide it’s time for their squawks.
 It’s also the time when every delivery van and scooter within a five kilometre radius gets a call to deliver something along the street.
 All the local kids come out to play.
 All the dogs start barking.
 The recycling folks come for the glass bottles, and someone on the street decides it’s time to drill, hammer, saw, or explode something.
-Yep, finding a quiet place is tricky.
+Yep, finding a quiet place has been tricky.

 One solution has been to shift from condenser to dynamic microphones.
-There is a loss of fidelity in this.
-Condenser microphones are more sensitive, pick up better vocal range, and generally sound crisp and fresh.
+There is a loss of fidelity in this, but I find the change helps.
+Condenser microphones are more sensitive.
+They pick up a better vocal range, and generally they produce a sound that is crisp and fresh.
 Dynamic microphones are designed for higher noise environments, and they take more energy from sound to work.
 But they pick up less of the unwanted noise.
 The cost is a slightly muddier sound on the recordings.
 I can live with that until I figure something else out.
-I don’t fancy burrowing into the closet for a podcast.
+I don’t fancy burrowing into the wardrobe for a podcast.
 Not yet, at least.

 Choosing the Audience, Then Focusing

-The main goal for the show is to help teachers, prospective applicants, and influencers answer questions about our subject:
+The main goal for WeAreSTS is to help teachers, prospective applicants, and influencers answer questions about our subject: